 5. Acknowledge Their Feelings

 Acknowledge how your child feels without trying to fix them or minimize their importance.
-Validating their emotions shows that you care about what they’re going through and will make it easier for them to express themselves in the future without feeling like they have to bottle up their emotions.
+Validating their emotions shows that you care about what they’re going through and will make it easier for them to express themselves in the future without feeling like they have to bottle up their emotions or throw a tantrum.

 Respect is an important building block in parenting as it helps lay the foundation for more mutual respect between parent and child.
 It’s important to recognize our children’s feelings by taking time to hear what they have to say, validating their thoughts, and not quickly dismissing them.
 Showing concrete examples of good manners, such as thanking someone for a compliment or for their help goes a long way in teaching young people the value of respect.